isomerpages/moe-corporationpri/_cca/Clubs & Societies/Infocomm Club.md

 <td rowspan="1" colspan="1">
 <p>The Infocomm Club CCA is dedicated to igniting students' passion for learning
 by introducing them to new IT skills and fostering computational thinking from a young age.
-Through engaging activities, students will develop crucial abilities such as block-based programming and media production.</p>
-<p>Additionally, they will learn important values such as compassion and
+Through engaging activities, students develop crucial abilities such as block-based programming and media production.
+Additionally, they learn important values such as compassion and resilience as they assist one another in debugging codes and resolving conflicts during project creation.
-resilience as they assist each other in debugging codes and resolving conflicts during project creation.
-Guided by trainers and teachers, students will collaboratively apply their newfound knowledge to participate in various competitions and sharing events.</p>
+Guided by trainers and teachers, students collaboratively apply their newfound knowledge to participate in various competitions and sharing events.</p>
 </td>
 </tr>
 <tr>